Aditya-Tripuraneni/In-Memory-Database/readME.md

 ## Acknowledgments

+**Experimental Context**: This benchmark is a **hot-cache experiment**.
+All data remains in memory throughout execution, with threads repeatedly accessing the same 500-key dataset (500 keys × 3 fields).
+Results reflect performance under ideal cache conditions with no page faults, I/O, or memory pressure.
+Real-world performance may vary significantly with:

+- **Large datasets** causing cache misses
+- **Non-uniform access patterns** with temporal/spatial locality variations
+- **Competing processes** sharing CPU and L3 cache
+- **Real workloads** with unpredictable key distributions and field cardinality

+**Benchmarking methodology**: Operations are CPU bound within a loop (100k iterations per test).
+No realistic delays, network latency, or I/O operations are simulated.
+Insert operations do not trigger evictions or rehashing (capacity pre-allocated).
+Prefix scans query the same prefix repeatedly (stable working set).

 Benchmark suite designed to evaluate multi-threading strategies across 4 workload patterns.
-Trie-based prefix search adapted from standard implementations; sharding and async TTL cleanup are custom optimizations.
+Trie-based prefix search adapted from standard implementations; 16-shard architecture with per-key locks and Trie sharding are custom optimizations.